 Hall of Fame Classic

 The new season is in full swing, and the National Baseball Hall of Fame and Museum is gearing up for its unofficial start of the summer season.

-Tickets for the 2018 Hall of Fame Classic, scheduled for Memorial Day Weekend, are on sale now.
+Tickets for the 2018 Hall of Fame Classic, scheduled for Memorial Day Weekend, will be on sale starting at 8 a.m. on Saturday, May 26, at the Doubleday Field parking lot.

-Hall of Fame members Rollie Fingers, Goose Gossage, Eddie Murray, Tim Raines and Ozzie Smith will be joined by recently retired players representing all 30 major league teams for a seven-inning legends game on Saturday, May 26 at Cooperstown’s historic Doubleday Field.
+Hall of Fame members Rollie Fingers, Goose Gossage, Eddie Murray, Gaylord Perry, Tim Raines and Ozzie Smith will be joined by recently retired players representing all 30 major league teams for a seven-inning legends game on Saturday, May 26 at Cooperstown’s historic Doubleday Field.

 The 2018 Hall of Fame Classic, presented by Ford Motor Company, highlights a weekend of family entertainment programs designed to celebrate the timeless connection of baseball across generations.